 Solar panels are somewhat delicate so you want to take extra care not to damage them.
 There are several safe ways to do so.

 Option 1: Do nothing.
 If your solar panels are at an angle of 35degrees then the snow should melt sufficiently for it to slide off within 2-3 days.

 Option 2: Use a rubber squeegee.
 Use extreme care if doing this, your panels are very delicate.

 Option 3: The fun option we have seen people do is to use Nerf balls.
 Not as efficient but great fun!

 Option 4: Wash it away with a water hose.
 Note: Do not do this in freezing conditions, you will only make ice.

 How much snow on a roof is dangerous?

 There is no exact way to say how much snow on a roof is dangerous.
-You need to know the weight of the snow.
+You need to know the weight of the snow and how much snow your roof can hold.
 Whether it is wet snow or dry snow will vary the weight.